m4deme1ns4ne/LongConspectWriter/README.md

   example-conspect/
 ```

-## Outputs
+## Saved Artifacts

-The pipeline stores intermediate artifacts on disk so each step can be inspected separately:
+The pipeline writes intermediate results to disk so each stage can be inspected separately:

 - raw transcripts
 - cleaned transcripts